 As You Recover

-During the first few weeks after your procedure you may take antibiotics and wear an elastic compression garment over the treated area to reduce swelling.
+During the first few weeks after your procedure you may need to take antibiotics and wear a compression garment over the treated area to reduce swelling.
 During this time your stitches will dissolve or be removed and your swelling should begin to go down.
 Indeed, most swelling will disappear after three weeks or so, although some may remain for several months.

 Once the swelling has subsided, temporary patchy firmness of the treated area is usual.